-In March 2021, our board of directors authorized a share repurchase program to purchase up to \$1.2 billion of our common stock.
-Following our repurchase of approximately \$344.5 million of shares of our common stock from affiliated of BMS in April 2021, we had remaining available approximately \$855.5 million to repurchase additional shares pursuant to this program, of which we committed up to \$600 million in the form of a Rule 10b5-1 repurchase plan.
-The amount and timing of share repurchases are subject to capital availability, our cash balances and future capital requirements and our determination that share repurchases are in the best interest of our shareholders and are in compliance with all respective laws and our applicable agreements.
-A reduction in repurchases under, or the completion of, our share repurchase programs could have a negative effect on our stock price.
+The amount and timing of share repurchases are subject to capital availability, our cash balances and future capital requirements and our determination that share repurchases are in the best interest of our stockholders and are in compliance with all respective laws and our applicable agreements.
+We have paused our share repurchases and for the foreseeable future, we expect that our capital allocation will be prioritized towards opportunities to accelerate programs in our development pipeline and/or pursue potential complementary business development opportunities.
+A reduction in repurchases under, or the completion of, our Repurchase Program could have a negative effect on our stock price.
 We can provide no assurance that we will repurchase shares at favorable prices, if at all.